 Construction work at Lot B2-1/01, The Riviera Phase 2 are under way.
 Construction work at Lot B19/01, The Riviera Phase 3, commenced in the first quarter of 2010.
-Construction works of Chongqing Tiandi commercial portion in Lot B3/01 have been largely completed.
+Construction works of Chongqing Tiandi commercial portion in Lot B3/01 have been fully completed in 2010.
 A soft opening was held in January 2010.
 Public facilities, such as the Grand Theatre and man-made lakes were opened to the public in May and June of 2010, respectively, providing a new recreational area to residents in Chongqing.
-Construction work of a Grade A office tower in Phase 1 of Lot B11-1/02 with a leasable and saleable GFA of 128,000 sq.m. commenced in late 2009 and is planned to be completed in 2012.
+Construction work of a Grade A office tower in Phase 1 of Lot B11-1/02 with a leasable and saleable GFA of 128,000 sq.m. commenced in late 2009 and is planned to be delivered in 2013.